Type of Property Guide

 Auction costs (if going to auction)

-• Auctioneer's commission: typically 2 to 3 per cent of the sale price plus VAT.
+• Auctioneer's commission: typically 2 to 3 percent of the sale price plus VAT.

 • Legal pack preparation: often £300 to £500 from your conveyancer.